 Add or change your project's default assignee

-When issues are created in your project, you can set a default assignee.
+When work items are created in your project, you can set a default assignee.
 This is useful for open projects where everyone on the site can report tasks to your project.

-The default assignee is typically a team member who prioritizes or validates that reported issues are meant for their team and distributes these tasks to their team members accordingly.
-By default, they receive a notification when someone creates an issue in the project.
+The default assignee is typically a team member who prioritizes or validates that reported work items are meant for their team and distributes these tasks to their team members accordingly.
+By default, they receive a notification when someone creates a work item in the project.

 To change your project's default assignee: